apache/druid/docs/api-reference/tasks-api.md

 *Successfully retrieved task status*
 <!--404 NOT FOUND-->
 <br/>
-*Cannot find task with id*
+*Cannot find task with ID*
 <!--END_DOCUSAURUS_CODE_TABS-->

+---

 #### Sample request

-The following examples shows how to retrieve the status of a task with the specified id `query-223549f8-b993-4483-b028-1b0d54713cad`.
+The following examples shows how to retrieve the status of a task with the specified ID `query-223549f8-b993-4483-b028-1b0d54713cad`.

 <!--DOCUSAURUS_CODE_TABS-->